bharagha/eal-2026.0.0/tools/visual-pipeline-and-platform-evaluation-tool/shared/scripts/README.md

    Example: `gvapython module=tracked_object_filter.py`.

 No additional effort is needed — referencing the filename via `module` is sufficient after the file is placed in this directory.

+# Note

+The `shared/scripts` directory is excluded from linter checks, as it contains custom scripts that may not conform to standard linting rules.